-The input resolution of the example subcubes is set to $64 \times 64 \times 256$.
-As we discussed in Sect.~3.8 of Paper I, when splitting a finite-sized volume, the choice of chunk size directly impacts the accessible diversity inside each chunk.
+The input resolution of the example subcubes was set to $64 \times 64 \times 256$.
+As we discussed in Sect.~3.8 of Paper I, when splitting a finite-sized volume, the choice of chunk size impacts the accessible diversity inside each chunk.
 The smaller the input volume, the higher the diversity, and the lower the chances of overtraining.
-A small context window also prevents the detector from inferring the position of the input within the large cube, which would cause overtraining.
-On the other hand, large input sizes are numerically efficient and reduce the proportion of the full volume affected by edge effects and truncated content when making predictions (see Sect.~\ref{sec:prediction_pipeline}).
+A small context window also prevents the detector from inferring the input's position within the large cube, which could lead to overtraining.
+On the other hand, large input sizes are numerically efficient and reduce the proportion of the volume affected by edge effects and truncated content when making predictions (Sect.~\ref{sec:prediction_pipeline}).
 We observed that adding augmentations improves the results, indicating that the intrinsic diversity of the LDEV cube is a limiting factor at the selected input size.